Watermelon

 Books and the Watermelon

-Every child I have ever met, has wondered if a watermelon seed would grow inside of them, if they swallowed a seed.
-This is an adorable read and every student I have ever shared this book with asked me to read it over and over, again.
+Every child I have ever met has wondered if a watermelon seed would grow inside of them if they swallowed a seed.
+This is an adorable read and every student I shared this book with asked me to read it over and over, again.

 This book inspires a fun math activity.
-Well, it all depends…our culture is set on being polite and proper at all times, it is good manners for a polite society.
-Sometimes, though, we have to act a little less stiff and have some fun!!!
-If you can find a watermelon with seeds, why not have a watermelon seed spitting contest?
-I know, I know, I can here the buzz of WHAT????
-All you need are a few items and you have some hands on math and science, too.
+It is important to be polite and kind to each other, but that doesn’t mean we can’t also have fun!
+If you can find a watermelon with seeds, why not have a watermelon seed spitting contest outside?
+Make it a math lesson by measuring the distance.
+Just be careful that no one is in the splash zone and make sure you have wipes on hand.
+I know, I know, I can hear the buzz of WHAT????
+All you need are a few items from around the house and you have some hands-on math and science, too.

 Watermelon Seed Spitting Data Collecting